sonujose/helmspace/README.md

-# chartsMirror
+# Helm-Dimensions

-ChartsMirror is a web UI dashboard to connect to your Helm chart server.
-It will allows you to manage the charts in your Chartserver with the interactive UI.
+Helm-Dimensions is a web UI dashboard to visualize and manage charts in your Helm repo server.
 The application is fully written in go language using the gin-gonic web framework.

 <img src="./docs/dashboard.PNG">